+91 95525 89252 | email@example.com | About me

 - 3MinuteStories.com (since 2014) – under which I create short documentary films from across India (and once in a while, abroad).
 This includes both personal and commissioned projects.
 I have created over 20 films so far.
 The most viral story has been viewed almost a million times.

 - ShaadiGrapher.com (since 2012) – under which I take up wedding photography and wedding-film projects, across India (and once in a while, abroad).
 I have worked in around 100 weddings so far.
-The starting fee for candid photography is INR 1 lakh and that for wedding-film is 1.5 lakh.
 More details and work can be seen on the site.

 Education-wise, I hold a dual degree (B.Tech & M.Tech) in Civil Engineering from IIT Madras.
 I graduated in 2008 and worked in PriceWaterhouseCoopers as a business consultant for four years before moving away from the corporate world to experiment with life.
 I am damn happy I made that move.